When buying a home, the MOST IMPORTANT STEP is to get a Pre Approval.

 Mortgage lenders typically look at three criteria when deciding on how much you can borrow: your assets, your income and your credit.

 Assets are items you own that could be turned into cash should the need arise.
 They include things like checking and savings accounts, stocks, real estate, personal property and more.
 Lenders review your assets to make sure you have some money set aside to make your mortgage payments after closing.
+However, whether you’re opening your first checking and savings accounts, or looking for an account that will pay interest and give you cash back, you can check this site out for this Five Star Checking Accounts have a range of features and benefits that fit your banking needs.

 Lenders review your income to ensure you can afford a monthly mortgage payment.
 They’ll also check your debt-to-income (DTI) ratio to make sure that the amount of debt you have doesn’t offset your income too much.
 Typically, a mortgage company will want to see you have a DTI below 50%.